 For a quick summation of the difference in booking, there is no meaningful time window for dining reservations and no Fastpass+ reservations.

 Although dining reservations once needed to be made 6 months ahead of your arrival, this is no longer the case.
-Now, you can’t reserve a table until a month ahead of your trip.
+Now, you can make dining reservations 60 days ahead of your trip.

 Fastpasses– now called Lightning Lane— can only be selected on the day of your admission into a park.
 Park admission must be reserved through Park Pass prior to entry.
 A ticket alone will not guarantee you entry at any park on any day.

-On top of this, You can get a MagicBand, but you have to pay for it, although everything is done on your phone, so it is no longer necessary.
+On top of this, You can get a MagicBand or MagicBand+, but you have to pay for it, although everything is done on your phone, so it is no longer necessary.

 These are all massive changes to the way a Walt Disney World vacation used to be done and it all starts with a major shift in how you handle the Orlando airport transportation to your hotel.
 T